-The Science and Faith Institute of the Pontifical Athenaeum Regina Apostolorum, in collaboration with Othonia, the International Center of Sindonology in Turin and the Giulio Ricci Diocesan Center of Sindonology of Rome is offering for the fourth consecutive year a Postgraduate Certificate in Shroud Studies.
-This program offers a systematic approach to the intellectual challenges posed by the Shroud of Turin, as well as the opportunity to go deeper into the message that it proposes to the faith and to the heart of believers.
+The Science and Faith Institute of the Pontifical Athenaeum Regina Apostolorum, in collaboration with Othonia, the International Center of Studies on the Shroud in Turin and the Giulio Ricci Diocesan Center of Sindonology of Rome is offering the fifth consecutive English edition of the Postgraduate Certificate in Shroud Studies, now in its twelfth edition in Italian and in its third edition in Spanish language.

 The program is two semesters long.

 From June 7 to October 31, 2021

 Requirements for admission